I. A. L. Diamond: Life and career

-Diamond was born in Ungheni, Iași County, Bessarabia, Romania, i.e. present day Moldova.
+Diamond was born in Ungheni, Bessarabia, Romania, i.e. present day Moldova.
 He emigrated with his mother and sister, following his father to the Crown Heights area of Brooklyn in the United States.
 There, he studied at the Boy's High School, showing ability in mathematics, competing in the state Mathematics Olympiads in 1936–37 and winning several medals therein.
 Diamond was referred to as "Iz" in Hollywood, and was known to quip that his initials stood for "Interscholastic Algebra League", a prize he also won while attending Boys' High School.

 Diamond completed his undergraduate studies at Columbia in 1941.
 There he studied journalism, publishing in the Columbia Daily Spectator under the pseudonym "I. A. L. Diamond".
 He was editor of the humor magazine Jester of Columbia and a member of the Philolexian Society.
 He became the only person to single-handedly write four consecutive productions of the annual revue, the Varsity Show and a spare should they need one.

-After graduating, he abandoned the plan to pursue his master's in engineering at Columbia and accepted a short-term contract in Hollywood.
+After graduating, he abandoned a plan to pursue his master's in engineering at Columbia and accepted a short-term contract in Hollywood.
 A succession of limited-term contracts ensued, notably at Paramount, where Diamond worked on projects without receiving a writing credit.
 He moved to Universal Pictures, where he made his first film Murder in the Blue Room.
 It was a year later at Warner Bros., that he achieved his first real success and consequent recognition with Never Say Goodbye.
 He worked at 20th Century Fox for four years.

 In 1957, he began collaborating with Billy Wilder, working on the film Love in the Afternoon.
 They later wrote the classic films, Some Like It Hot, The Apartment (which won an Academy Award for Best Original Screenplay), One, Two, Three, Irma la Douce, Kiss Me, Stupid and The Private Life of Sherlock Holmes.

-In 1969, Diamond wrote the screenplay for the film adaptation.
+In 1969, Diamond wrote the screenplay for the film adaptation of the play Cactus Flower.
 In total, Diamond and Wilder wrote the scripts for twelve films.
-Some featured characters engaging in an endless but friendly squabbling, such as Joe and Jerry in Some Like it Hot and Holmes and Watson in The Private Life of Sherlock Holmes.
+Some featured characters engaging in an endless but friendly squabbling, such as Joe and Jerry in Some Like It Hot and Holmes and Watson in The Private Life of Sherlock Holmes.
 Diamond's widow said that these characters were based on her husband's relationship with Wilder.

 In 1980, Diamond and Wilder received the Writers Guild of America's Laurel Award for career achievement in screenwriting.
 Wilder had previously received the Laurel Award in 1957 for his partnership with Charles Brackett.

 Diamond died of multiple myeloma on April 21, 1988.